3 Questions to Consider for Your Situation for Trademark Registration

 Many business owners I speak to have at least considered this question of whether to seek registration of their trademark.
-Yet, what often happens is they go back and forth in deciding and then a more pressing issue arises and this concern gets put on the back burner.
-This article will outline 3 simple questions to help you quickly decide whether you should register your trademark with the United States Patent and Trademark Office (“USPTO”).
-I know you’re probably thinking, “Of course an article written by a trademark lawyer is going to tell you to register your trademark!”
+Yet, what often happens is they can’t decide and then a more pressing issue arises and this concern gets delayed.
+This article will outline 3 simple questions to help you decide whether you should register your trademark.
+This can be done through the United States Patent and Trademark Office (“USPTO”).
+I know you’re probably thinking, “Of course an article written by a US trademark lawyer is going to tell you to register your trademark!”
 But the truth is, registration isn’t necessary in every circumstance.

 It is important to note that by simply using your trademark in the marketplace, certain protections are yours.
 These protections, however, will typically only apply to where your business has been conducted.
 So, what does it matter where your business will engage?